Matías Moreno (footballer)

-Matías Agustín Moreno (born 24 September 2003) is an Argentine professional footballer who plays as a centre-back for club Levante, on loan from Serie A club Fiorentina.
+Matías Agustín Moreno (born 24 September 2003) is an Argentine professional footballer who plays as a centre-back for club Venezia, on loan from Fiorentina.

 Career

 Moreno started his career at Belgrano, making his first-team debut for them in the Argentine Primera División on 10 July 2023.
 He played 75 minutes in a 0–0 draw with Colón.
 He was signed by Fiorentina for €5 million on 30 August 2024, after the club sold Serbian central defender Nikola Milenković to Premier League club Nottingham Forest.

 On 11 July 2025, Moreno was loaned to La Liga club Levante for one year.
+On 30 July 2026, he joined Venezia on loan for the 2026–27 season, with an option for the club to make the move permanent if certain conditions are met.